thorbits/thScripts/README.md

     ```

 3.  **Follow On-Screen Prompts -**
     The script will display progress information and prompts during execution.
 These prompts may include:
     *   Confirmation to proceed with the installation.
     *   Automatic components download.
     *   Progress of components intallation.

-4.  **Reboot -**
+4.  **Finalize setup -**
-    After the installation is complete, the script will prompt you to reboot your system.
-Choose "r" to reboot.
-The system will restart, and you should be greeted with the KDE 6 login screen (SDDM).
+    Once installation is complete, the script will offer you to either reboot your system or to log immediatly into a KDE Wayland session.
-    You can also directly log in a KDE Wayland session right after the installation.

 ## Security Considerations